Wightwick Manor: History

 The oldest building on the site is the Old Manor, which incorporates elements of a medieval house and which was built in two stages around the turn of the seventeenth century by Francis Wightwick and his son, Alexander.
 The Wightwick family took their name from the estate and owned it from at least the thirteenth century until 1815, when it was sold to the Hinkes family.
 In 1887 it was sold again to (Samuel) Theodore Mander.

 The Mander family became established in Wolverhampton in the mid-eighteenth century, when Thomas Mander moved to the town from Warwickshire.
 His son, Benjamin Mander, established a japanning and tinplate works in 1773, which became Mander Brothers and expanded into the manufacture of paints under his grandsons, Charles and Samuel Mander.
 Their sons, Charles and Theodore respectively, became company directors in 1879.
 In the same year, Theodore married Flora, the daughter of Henry Nicholas Paint, a merchant and member of the Parliament of Canada.

 After purchasing Wightwick, Theodore commissioned Edward Ould of Liverpool to design a new house.
-This was completed in 1887, and consisted of the western half of the present house and a single-storey west wing containing a billiard room.
+This was completed in 1887, and consisted of the western half of the present house and a single-storey west wing containing a billiard room and a three-room Victorian Turkish bath.
 Notes taken by Theodore Mander at a lecture given in Wolverhampton in 1884 by Oscar Wilde on the 'House Beautiful' inspired Wightwick's interiors.
 Taking inspiration from this lecture, Theodore and his wife Flora decorated its interiors with the designs of William Morris and his Arts and Crafts contemporaries.
 However, the Pre-Raphaelite collection was mostly assembled after the house was donated to the National Trust, particularly by Geoffrey Mander and his second wife, Rosalie, who was an art historian.